databricks-industry-solutions/CHF-care-quality/ahrq-chf-notebook/README.md

 ## Getting Started

-## Assumptions
+### Assumptions

-Here we are assuming the 5 datasets of [https://www.cms.gov/Research-Statistics-Data-and-Systems/Downloadable-Public-Use-Files/SynPUFs/DE_Syn_PUF](CMS Synthetic Public Use Files) are available in a database
+Here we are assuming the 5 datasets of [https://www.cms.gov/Research-Statistics-Data-and-Systems/Downloadable-Public-Use-Files/SynPUFs/DE_Syn_PUF](CMS Synthetic Public Use Files) are available in a database.

+CMS SynPuf is used because it will mimic EDI claim transactions in a healthcare setting.
+The datatypes and meaning of fields used should be very similar to existing claims datasets.

-## Input
+#### Input Data

 Datbase:

 Tables:

-## Process
+### Running the notebook

 Calc Denominator inclusion/exclusion
 Calc Numerator (subset of denom) inclusion/exclusion Aggregate within provider group (ACO, Hospital, etc)

+#### For claims pre 10-01-2015 service or CMS SynPuf

+#### For claims post 10-01-2015

-## Output
+### Output

 Sample records... prvdr + numerator + denominator + score